 “Criticize” does not properly mean, “find fault with,” but it does require evaluation and judgment.
 Has the original author written facts?
 Opinions?
 Rumors?
 Do the original writer’s data justify whatever conclusion the passage reaches?
 Is the source well reasoned and well written?

 Alas of too many politicians, newspaper columnists, and other commentators indulge in mindless ranting.
-It merely demonstrates that they have forgotten, if they ever learned in the first place, what a proper critique requires: dispassionate analysis, acknowledgement of some value in viewpoints contrary to their own, and recognition of problems with viewpoints they agree with.
+It merely demonstrates that they have forgotten, if they ever learned in the first place, what a proper critique requires.
+In your writing, show dispassionate analysis, acknowledgment of some value in viewpoints contrary to your own, and recognition of problems with viewpoints you agree with.

 A synthesis requires all of the abilities of the first three skills plus the ability to notice and make connections between the facts and ideas expressed in two or more other writings.
-A good synthesis will therefore express the student’s originality.
+A good synthesis will express the student’s originality.
 The paper will present ideas that are not fully present in any of the source material.
-In contrast to the previous example, in a good three-point paper based on three sources, each point will refer to each source.
+In contrast to the previous example, in a good three-point paper based on three sources, each point will refer to at least two of the sources.

 Software designers offer products that, they say, will automatically spin an article.
 I have never been tempted to investigate them.
-Everything I read about it tells me that computer spinning varies from unreadable to unintelligible, and it takes a lot of work to mold it into something worth submitting for publication.
+Everything I read about it tells me that computer spinning varies from unreadable to unintelligible.
+It takes a lot of work to mold all that output into something worth submitting for publication.
 So if I want to repurpose this post, what can I do with it?

 Since in my view, my research, reasoning, and writing are impeccable, I don’t see how I would write a critique while spinning my own articles.
 I can use that technique as appropriate when I write a new one, but of course, apply it to someone else’s writings.